 Charles Rambo is running for Fulton County Sheriff because the Sheriff's Office is part of the bureaucratic crisis.
 Behind the strength of his candidacy is proven, prepared, and progressive thought leadership.
 Real major county Sheriff expertise with an unmatched 100-day plan to turn things around.
-Once sworn into office, Sheriff Rambo, your elected constitutional and chief law enforcement officer, restoring effectiveness in our criminal justice system to improve lives and provide safer communities.

 That's a bold statement, but here's why Charles's thought leadership and 100-day plan is essential for informed voters like you to take notice and be in charge of change.

 Fulton County's rapid development is threatened by hybrid crime but has a Sheriff's Office with a hands-off approach to doing something about it.
 For too many years, incumbents have operated the agency beneath its constitutional designation as if it has no jurisdiction, no legitimacy, and no power to deliver justice for the people.

-What appeared as the promise of progress forward; today, the incumbent sheriff leaves citizens vulnerable and underserved by also "not getting involved."
-Examine for yourself six verifiable limitations in the Sheriff's Office in how hybrid crime is undermining its constitutional operations.
-Only the rule of law can take back control of the immense bureaucracy.
+What appeared as the promise of "progress forward;" today, the incumbent sheriff leaves citizens vulnerable and underserved by also "not getting involved."
+Examine for yourself six real-time verifiable inactions of rebranded bureaucracy.

 It is a proven fact that counties with a strong Sheriff taking a stand and taking action; everything begins to change.
 Unfortunately, from Buckhead to Old National Highway, violent crime is on the rise with no Sheriff strategies to take action in county-wide communities.